rewe-digital/terraform-provider-sonarcloud/README.md

 Run `make test` to run all unit tests.
 This should work without further config and not touch any infrastructure.

-Run 'make testacc' to run all acceptance tests.
+Run `make testacc` to run all acceptance tests.
 This relies on quite a specific test-organization being available in SonarCloud.
 The project should have:

 - 3 groups: